Immediate Roadside Sanctions (“IRS”) Lawyers in Alberta

 What is the Alberta Ignition Interlock program?

 The Ignition Interlock, colloquially referred to as a “blow box,” refers to a breathalyzer installed in your vehicle which would require you to blow into a mouthpiece before operating the vehicle.
 It prevents your car engine from being started if it detects alcohol on your breath.
-If you receive an IRS Fail, you will need to participate in the Alberta Ignition Interlock program for a set period of time prior to your licence being reinstated without conditions.
+If you receive an IRS Fail, you will need to participate in the Alberta Ignition Interlock program for a set period of time prior to your license being reinstated without conditions.

 To be eligible, you must: